How to Make a Borax Ant Trap

 • 2 Tablespoons warm water

 No matter which method you use, all you have to do is place your Borax ant trap where you normally see ants coming and going.
-Ideally place the trap near the ants’ point of entry, but remember to place it out of reach of pets and children.
+Ideally, place the trap near the ants’ entry point.
+Remember to place it out of reach of pets and children.

-If you have more than one ant hot spot, the recipes above offer more than enough to make 2-3 traps and place them in various locations.
+If you have more than one ant hot spot, the recipes above offer more than enough to make 2 to 3 traps that can be placed in various locations.

-Typically, the ants will start to congregate around this new source of food within an hour, and by 12 hours later they will be gone and your room will be ant free.
+Typically, the ants will start congregating around this new source of food within an hour.
+12 hours later, they will be gone, and your room will be ant-free.

 If you try the sweet method to no avail, try the savory method (and vice versa) the next time.
-You may have to repeat the process after a week or so if the ants return.
+If the ants return, you may have to repeat the process after a week or so.

 Best of luck with your marching ants – here’s hoping they will not be marching in your kitchen for much longer!